 3. Transfer courses do not appear in the right place.

 If you are concerned about a transfer course that should be applying in the audit, review the student's academic history in SSC and verify the transfer work.
-If you still have questions first contact the Transfer Credit Specialist in the Records Office, then the Degree Audit Coordinator.
+If you still have questions first contact the Transfer Credit Specialist in the Registrar's Office, then the Degree Audit Coordinator.

 4. There are UNKN courses on the student's audit.
 What are these?